 Lines 50-52.
 The authors said “Understanding complexity is becoming increasingly important in the face of accelerating global environmental change because natural systems exposed to multiple stressors often display phenomena typical of complex systems” This first sentence seems to suggest that the authors do incline themselves into the second example of narrative provided above.
 Is that so?
 Please clarify why we should at all care about the use of complexity science in ecology.

 R3: Yes, this was certainly part of our rationale.
 See also R2.
-We have clarified why we should at all care about the use of complexity science in ecology in the introduction (lines 63-85), as well as more broadly in discussion (lines 334-343) and conclusions (lines 494-509).
+We have clarified why we should at all care about the use of complexity science in ecology in the introduction (lines 63-85), as well as more broadly in discussing our findings (lines 334-343) and in our conclusions (lines 494-509).

 Lines 81-92.
 This paragraph makes the point that it is the complexity concept itself the one we do not understand, or we use in many different ways, and cites mostly ecological literature missing important books and papers (e.g. Murray-Gellmann 1994, Mitchell 2009).
 It is true that complexity means different things to a computer scientist that to a physicists or ecologists, in part this is because they work with different systems; algorithms and Turing machines versus physical or biological systems.
 But in general, there is a consensus in terms of what a complex system is and what people working in the field think of them (Mitchell 2009, p.4) “…an interdisciplinary field of research that seeks to explain how large numbers of relatively simple entities organize themselves, without the benefit of any central controller, into a collective whole that creates patterns, uses information, and, in some cases, evolves and learns.
 A different thing is how we go about and measure these attributes.
 A topic on which there is much disagreement.
 But this should not be taken to imply that we do not have a more or less agreed-upon definition of what a complex system is.